Required

 However, they are a common experience during anxiety and do not mean that something is seriously wrong with your body.

 Many people find that once they understand how panic works, the symptoms begin to feel much less alarming.
 You can then learn how to calm the thoughts and feelings that contribute to ongoing anxiety and panic.
+The aim isn’t simply to stop panic attacks.
+It’s to help you feel confident enough that you stop fearing them altogether.

 If anxiety or panic attacks have been affecting how you feel day-to-day, a free consultation is available to talk things through and explore what support might help.